-CAUTION: Some models are heavy.
+CAUTION: The inverter is heavy.
 Use proper lifting techniques during installation to prevent personal injury.
+All hardware and surfaces must support the weight of the inverter.

 WARNING!

 The inverter should not be installed in an area that allows dust, fumes, insects or rodents to enter or block the inverter's ventilation openings.